 What are these readers looking for in a screenplay?

-The readers are looking for a screenplay with the best story and execution, regardless of genre or budget requirements.
+The readers are looking for a screenplay with the best story and execution, regardless of genre, subject matter, or budget requirements.
 We seek original voices whose work will contribute to the quality, diversity, and longevity of contemporary cinema.
-These standards are applicable to both television and film scripts.
+These standards are applicable to both feature and television/streaming scripts.

-Do you provide notes, coverage, or feedback to screenwriters?
+Do you provide notes, coverage, or feedback to entrants?

-Unfortunately, we are unable to provide notes, coverage, or feedback to screenwriters.
-The contest's purpose is to introduce new writers to industry professionals and thereby help launch film careers.
+Unfortunately, we are unable to provide notes, coverage, or feedback to entrants.
+The purpose of the competition is to introduce new writers to industry professionals and thereby help launch or further careers in the industry.